Join Monica in D.C. on April 18th at Barrelhouse's Conversations & Connections!

 Susan Schulman Literary Agency, LLC

-454 West 44th Street,
+454 West 44th Street

 New York, NY 10036 USA

-917-504-7212
+Ph: 917-504-7212

 Monica Prince: The Myth, the Legend

-Knox and the Choreopoem
+Knox College & the Choreopoem

-She attended Knox College for her B.A. in English Creative Writing with a minor in the Pedagogy of Poetry.
+She attended Knox College for her B.A. in English-Creative Writing with a minor in the Pedagogy of Poetry.
 While there, she worked for the Association for Black Culture Centers (A.B.C.C.) under Dr. Fred Hord and Ms. Terry Duffy.
 In addition, she was a TRiO Achievement Program scholar, as well as a Ronald E. McNair Fellow.

-Thanks to the support of TRiO, McNair, the creative writing department, and her honors committee, Monica wrote, co-directed, and performed in her college honors project in April 2012, Confessions in Living Color(ed), a choreopoem written about college-aged people of color navigating white spaces.
+Thanks to the support of TRiO, McNair, the creative writing department, and her honors committee, Monica wrote, co-directed, and performed in her college honors project in April 2012, Confessions in Living Color(ed), a choreopoem about college-aged people of color navigating white spaces.
 She graduated Magna Cum Laude with College Honors from Knox College in June 2012.

 Photo credit: Sheena Leano Rafferty

-Georgia College and the Choreopoem
+Georgia College & the Choreopoem

-Monica attended Georgia College & State University (GCSU) to pursue her Master's in Fine Arts (M.F.A.) in creative writing, with a focus in poetry.
+Monica attended Georgia College & State University (GCSU) to pursue her Master's in Fine Arts (M.F.A.) in creative writing with a focus in poetry.
 In Milledgeville, she advised GCSU's D.N.S.T.P. chapter (Do Not Stop The Progress) of the nonprofit arts activism organization, Art as an Agent for Change (A.A.C.).
 Her work with the organization focused on using performance poetry as a tool for social justice.

 For two years, she facilitated and taught the Early College Writers in the Schools program, a creative writing endeavor that matched GCSU undergraduates with Early College seventh graders to teach them creative writing.